What steps a person should take to prepare for divorce depends on the person’s individual situation and the person’s relationship…

-How To Choose A Divorce Lawyer
+How To Choose A Divorce Lawyer in Pennsylvania

 Make no mistake, this is a serious decision.
 The divorce lawyer you choose to represent you will have an impact on some of the most important matters in your life.
 You should dismiss most of the “information” about divorce attorneys you get from cultural and societal cues, like movies, novels and newspaper stories.
 Instead, do your research.
 Look around.
 Ask for referrals from those you trust.
 Interview your attorney beforehand, just as you might vet a contractor or a family doctor.
 Approach the choice from a well-informed position.